SMTP Errors, Deferrals, and Throttling

 ## Related Guides

-- [Handle Bounces, Complaints, and Unsubscribes](https://mailrith.com/guides/handle-bounces-and-complaints.md): Delivery events protect future sends by keeping risky addresses out of normal campaigns.
+- [Handle Bounces, Complaints, and Unsubscribes](https://mailrith.com/guides/handle-bounces-and-complaints.md): Delivery events help protect future sends by keeping risky addresses out of normal campaigns.